vlang/vsl/README.md

 > The version of this module will remain in `0.x.x` unless the language API's are finalized and implemented.

-This library arises from the need to increase the domain of language V to the domain of Scientific Computing.
-Originally, this module is based on [ScientificC/cmathl](https://github.com/ScientificC/cmathl).
-However, vsl is expected to have a greater variety of functionalities in the near future.

 ## Docs

 Visit [vsl docs](https://vsl.readthedocs.io/) to know more about the supported features.